Grant for Rare Pulmonary Conditions - Call open

 • Applicants must be affiliated with a Dutch institution, defined as a university (including affiliated academic medical centers, NKI, or KNAW institutes), hospitals linked to the Dutch Association of Top Clinical Teaching Hospitals (STZ), or general hospitals

-• Each applicant may submit only one proposal
+• Each applicant may submit only one proposal per year

-• A specific supervisor may fulfill this role for a maximum of two project proposals
+• Between 2025 and 2029, each applicant may submit a maximum of two project proposals

-• Each research team/department may submit a maximum of two project proposals
+• Each research team/department may submit a maximum of two project proposals per year

 • Applicants are encouraged to involve patients or patient representatives